How long do dermal fillers really last? MRI scans provide evidence

-Dr Gavin Chan has noticed when patient’s he saw a few years ago come back after seeing other practitioners their face has expanded and looks watery and swollen noting, “it’s like they’ve lost the beautiful slender shape they used to have.
-Constantly adding dermal filler to the face results in a swollen looking face – it’s not natural and definitely not the type of look the patient originally came in for.
-But over time they don’t notice that they’re looking swollen and unnatural.”
+Dr Gavin Chan has noticed when patients he saw a few years ago come back after seeing other practitioners, their face has expanded, looking watery and swollen.
+Constantly adding dermal filler to the face results in a swollen-looking face, that’s not natural and not the desired look that patients were after.
+Over time, patients don’t notice that their face looks swollen and unnatural.

-He notes, “a few years ago it was thought that 1mil of dermal filler would be used for one part of the face: 1ml for the lip and 1ml for the cheek area.
+He notes, “a few years ago it was thought that 1ml of dermal filler is exactly how much filler would be used for one part of the face: 1ml for lip fillers and 1ml for the cheek area.
 Today I’m only using 1ml of dermal filler for the entire face.
-I’m also only treating patients with dermal filler every 12 months or so – this has resulted in my patients looking more natural.
-They get the benefits of dermal filler but without the swollen unnatural look.”
+I’m also only treating patients with dermal filler every 12 months or so – which provides natural results.
+They get their desired results, but without the swollen, unnatural look.”

 Dr Mobin Master agrees stating, “we should take a lot more care with dermal fillers and really treat them as a semi-permanent non-surgical treatment.
 Some dermal filler brands don’t last as long as others.
 And once fillers have been in the face for a year or so, it can become harder to dissolve them with hyaluronidase.
 This is where I send patients to get MRI’s so I can ascertain where the fillers are.”

 Dr Gavin Chan recommends dermal fillers to be reviewed every 12 months to confirm that patients are still happy with how they look.
 However, if the dermal filler treatment hasn’t met their expectations, it can be dissolved.